 Please cite the data as follows:

 Van Hauwaert, S. M. (2018).
-Global Public Opinions Project (GPOP): Regional-level public opinion towards immigration version 1.3.
-Available for download at www.gpop.eu.
+Global Public Opinions Project (GPOP): Regional-level immigration opinions dataset, version 1.3.
+Available for download at https://www.gpop.eu.